 VOTED to approve the Report of the Audit Committee.

 Through the use of slides, Dr. David McAneny, NESS Scholars Foundation Secretary and Treasurer, presented a financial report for the year-end as of December 31, 2018.
 Total year-end 2018 assets were $224,871 and included $11,303 in the Checking and Money Market Accounts, $211,470 in the investment portfolio, and $2,099 in re-stocked neckwear.
 The Reconciliation portion indicates beginning cash on January 1, 2018, of $240,623, with a year-end Centennial Fund balance of $972 and an operating deficit of $16,724, resulting in the total assets of $224,871.

 Total year-end Receipts were $19,987, which consisted of: $23,125 in contributions, including $550 in donations to the Centennial Fund; $800 in initiation fees; and $4,038 in investment loss, including $1,209 in investment manager fees.
-The second column represents activities of these line items as of prior year-end 2017, with the third column indicating the 2018 budget.
 The largest variance is in investment revenue, due to the volatility and underperformance of the equities market.

 Dr. Kurkchubasche notified the members that Dr. Srinivas J. Ivatury, of Dartmouth Hitchcock Medical Center, received the 2019 scholars grant for his project for his project, “Deep Sleep and Beeps: A Quality Improvement Project Regarding Sleep in Postoperative Patients.”